jkruse27/Tutorials/README.md

 - data: Contains sample data that is used as demonstration during the tutorials.
 - notebooks: Jupyter notebooks containing the actual tutorials.
-- utils: Python script files with the implemented functions in a more accessible/concise manner, so that they can be imported into other projects.
+- hrv_utils: Python script files with the implemented functions in a more accessible/concise manner, so that they can be imported into other projects.
+- examples: Example scripts using the package.

 ## How to use